-As a wildlife photographer, there are a handful of wildlife experiences that I’ll never forget.
+As a wildlife photographer, I’ll never forget a handful of wildlife experiences.
 These aren’t the experiences where you capture a scene at a great distance with a long telephoto lens.
 These intimate encounters make you feel like you’re no longer just an observer.
 You’ve been given a passport to the animal world, experiencing their daily life in a way few people see.

 One life-changing encounter was photographing brown bears at Katmai National Park in Alaska.
 Being at eye level with these bears while they gorge on salmon in the river was frightening, exhilarating, and moving.
 They are preoccupied with fishing and ignore our presence, often walking right by us.
 At times, they were close enough to smell.
-I let out a gasp or two when I could hear them breathe or rip apart a salmon.
+I gasped when I could hear them breathe or rip apart a salmon.
 They were that close.

 Most days in Katmai, we’d take a skiff to shore from our boat and plant ourselves at one of the river outlets.
 There was no need to search for bears when the salmon were running.
 They keep appearing at the river for the feast.
 The action was nonstop, whether fishing, sleeping, clamming, or sparring with other bears.
 There were also plenty of playful cubs and adorable interactions with their mothers.